1900 Galveston hurricane: Meteorological history

-In the eastern Gulf of Mexico on September 6, the ship Louisiana encountered the hurricane, whose captain, T. P. Halsey, estimated that the system had wind speeds of 100 mph.
+In the eastern Gulf of Mexico on September 6, the ship Louisiana encountered the hurricane, and its captain, T. P. Halsey, estimated that the system had wind speeds of 100 mph.
 The hurricane continued to strengthen significantly while heading west-northwestward across the Gulf.
 On September 7, the system reached its peak intensity with estimated sustained wind speeds of 145 mph, which made it equivalent to a Category 4 hurricane on the modern-day Saffir–Simpson scale.
 That day, the Weather Bureau realized that the storm was continuing west-northwestward across the Gulf of Mexico, rather than turning northward over Florida and the East Coast as it had predicted.
-However, Weather Bureau director Willis Moore insisted that the cyclone was not of hurricane intensity.
+However, Weather Bureau director Willis Luther Moore insisted that the cyclone was not of hurricane intensity.
 The hurricane weakened slightly on September 8 and recurved to the northwest as it approached the coast of Texas, while the Weather Bureau office in Galveston began observing hurricane-force winds by 22:00 UTC.

 The cyclone made landfall around 8:00 p.m CST on September 8 (02:00 UTC on September 9) to the south of Houston as a Category 4 hurricane.
 While crossing Galveston Island and West Bay, the eye passed southwest of the city of Galveston.
 The hurricane quickly weakened after moving inland, falling to tropical storm intensity late on September 9.
 The storm lost tropical characteristics and transitioned into an extratropical cyclone over Iowa by 12:00 UTC on September 11.
 Moving rapidly east-northeastward, the extratropical system re-intensified, becoming the equivalent of a Category 1 hurricane over Ontario on September 12.
 The extratropical remnants reached the Gulf of Saint Lawrence early the following day.
 After crossing Newfoundland and entering the far northern Atlantic hours later, the remnants of the hurricane weakened and were last noted near Iceland on September 15 where the storm finally dissipated.